aaewong/aaewong.github.io/_posts/2016-08-23-functional_javascript.md

 ## [reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce)

-Reduce is a bit more trickier to understand, but is very powerful.
-It applies the callback function left-to-right on each value of the array to reduce it to a single function.
+Reduce is a bit trickier to understand, but is very powerful.
+It applies the callback function left-to-right on each value of the array to reduce it to a single value.

 Summing an array: